mehulsingh750-dev/University/BIOL 1101/Chapter 13.md

 			- Trp repressor encoded by trpR elsewhere in genome
 			- Trp repressor synthesized in inactive form
 	- trp Operon Regulation
-		- Default state of trp operon
+		- Default state of trp operon is expression since Trp repressor is **inactive**
+			- It is *activated* by the presence of **tryptophan**
+		- trp operon is repressible operon